Keane (band): 2013–18: The Best of Keane and hiatus

 Keane released the compilation album The Best of Keane in November 2013.
 Two new songs recorded during Strangeland were released from the compilation album; "Higher Than the Sun" was released on 28 September 2013 and "Won't Be Broken" was released on 20 January 2014.

 On 20 October 2013, several publications, including The Sun and Digital Spy, claimed that Keane intended to split following the release of The Best of Keane, and reported that the band members were "taking a break...to pursue their own projects."
 On 21 October 2013, Tom Chaplin clarified on Real Radio Yorkshire that the band was not splitting up, but the band members would like to "take a bit of time out from being Keane" after being busy for the past few years.

 In an interview conducted in late 2017 with a correspondent from The Sun, Tom Chaplin stated that he felt that he was too old to reform and relaunch the band.
 He recorded a solo album titled The Wave, released on 14 October 2016.
-He released follow-up Christmas-themed second album Twelve Tales of Christmas on 17 November 2017.
+He released follow-up Christmas-themed second album, Twelve Tales of Christmas, on 17 November 2017.
 Rice-Oxley and Quin continued side project Mt.
 Desolation, releasing the album When the Night Calls on 25 May 2018.

-During the band's hiatus, the band has reunited three times: on 8 August 2015, Chaplin and Rice-Oxley performed a Keane setlist at Battle Festival.
+During the band's hiatus, the band reunited three times: on 8 August 2015, Chaplin and Rice-Oxley performed a Keane setlist at Battle Festival.
 On 11 September 2016, the band released a music video for "Tear Up This Town", written and recorded for the film A Monster Calls.